[Case 04]

 [02] Insights

-Users value personalization (preferences, goals, type of training).
+Users value strong personalization (goals, preferences, type of training).

 [02] Insights

-Users value personalization (preferences, goals, type of training).
+Users value strong personalization (goals, preferences, type of training).

 [02] Insights

-Users value personalization (preferences, goals, type of training).
+Users value strong personalization (goals, preferences, type of training).

 [03] Design Solution

-Prototype in Figma with registration features, location recommendations, exercises, and community.
+Figma prototype with onboarding, location recommendations, exercises, and community features.

-Structure prepared for future integration with GIS, to be handled by another team member.
+Information architecture structured for future GIS integration by another team member.

 [03] Design Solution

-Prototype in Figma with registration features, location recommendations, exercises, and community.
+Figma prototype with onboarding, location recommendations, exercises, and community features.

-Structure prepared for future integration with GIS, to be handled by another team member.
+Information architecture structured for future GIS integration by another team member.

 [03] Design Solution

-Prototype in Figma with registration features, location recommendations, exercises, and community.
+Figma prototype with onboarding, location recommendations, exercises, and community features.

-Structure prepared for future integration with GIS, to be handled by another team member.
+Information architecture structured for future GIS integration by another team member.

 [04] Testing & Iteration